torhulugh/fucked-contributions/README.md

    Images are 80 x 80 pixels.
 Images can be png, jpg, or gif.

-5. You may include the following information:
+5. Add your information to your new page.
+You might want to include the following information:

     - First and last name
     - GutHub link